 Address: Melantrichova 15, Prague 1; www.countrylife.cz

-This very nice modern designed Indian restaurant is strictly vegetarian and offers excellent dishes for very cheap prices.
+This very nice modern designed Indian restaurant is strictly vegetarian and offers excellent dishes for very low prices.
 Located at Nerudova, on the way to Prague Castle, it is great for a special lunch menu at just 110 CZK.
 Tip: try some of their delicious sweets.

 Address: Nerudova 32, Prague 1; www.gopal.cz

 The vegetarian restaurant Govinda belongs to one of the first vegetarian restaurants opened in Prague.
 Various selections of Indian specialities and other meals inspired by western culinary art are on the menu.
-Simple interior, meditative music, low prices – that’s what characterize this place.
+Simple interior, meditative music, low prices – that’s what characterizes this place.
 They have two locations, one at Soukencika and the other further from the centre near Palmovka.
-Govinda is part of The Center for Vedic Studies which belongs to The International Society for Krishna Consciousness.
+Govinda is part of The Center for Vedic Studies, which belongs to The International Society for Krishna Consciousness.